Volunteer Registration

 • Hot 89.9 Bar Service (Friday Evening)

-• Volunteers in the beer garden will be part of a large team selling tickets and serving beer, liquor and refreshments.
+• Volunteers in the beer garden will be part of a team providing sales support and bar service for beer, coolers and refreshments.

 • Note: All Beer Garden volunteers must be 19 years of age or older and should be trained in SmartServe®.